- Gender and Relationships»

-So too may be his concern about his or her appearance.
+So too may be his current concern about his or her appearance.

 Many people put themselves on the 'dating' market by becoming their most beautiful

-needs to keep toned, and turn into a couch potatoe.
+needs to keep toned, and turn into a couch potato.

 It may start slowly.
 Cutting down gym visits, putting on a few pounds, but soon enough, if your beloved comes from a fat family.....